If these vacancies are not suitable for you, why not share them with someone you know?

 Applicants who are shortlisted for interview will need to prove their eligibility to work in the UK.
 Please see: Evidence of right to work in the UK

-The College is committed to equal opportunities.
-We welcome enquiries from everyone and value diversity in our workforce.
-We aim to ensure that no job applicant receives less favourable treatment because of their age, disability, race, marriage and civil partnership, pregnancy and maternity, religion or belief, sex, gender reassignment or sexual orientation.
+Selwyn College is commmitted to equal opportunity and aims to ensure that no job applicant receives less favourable treatment because of their age, disability, race, marriage and civil partnership, pregnancy and maternity, religion or belief, sex, gender reassignment or sexual orientation.